“Am I the Problem?” 7 Signs Of A Toxic Person

 • Detox your social circle.
 Distance yourself from drama-prone individuals.
 Surround yourself with positive, drama-free people.

-• Learn healthy ways to address disagreements by practicing conflict resolution skills.
+• Learn healthy ways to address disagreements by practising conflict resolution skills.
 Focus on solutions rather than escalating drama.

 • When faced with drama, choose calmness over chaos.
 Refrain from engaging in unnecessary conflicts.